01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 04 – Jay Aston of Bucks Fizz is born.

-08 – In Britain, George Blake receives record jail term for spying.
+08 – In Britain, George Blake receives a record jail term for spying.

 08 – A law is introduced in Britain requiring all pedestrians to cross the road at traffic lights.